zackenichi/Filterable-Portfolio/README.md

 # Filterable-Portfolio

-A filterable portfolio application with awesome effects
+A filterable portfolio application with awesome effects built with jQuery and IsotopeJS

 v.1.0.0
 Uploaded initial version 7/15/2020